OliveIsAWord/olea/docs/language_reference.md

 item 2: sub item 2
 ```

-### Parentheses and Square Brackets
+### Brackets

-Items in parentheses or square brackets are separated by commas or line breaks.
+Brackets in Olea are a matching pair of parentheses or square brackets, containing a list of items.
+These items are separated by commas or line breaks.

 ```
 foo(a, b, c)